continuedev/continue/docs/docs/reference.md

 ---
-title: Configuration
+title: Reference
-description: Continue configuration
+description: Reference for the Continue _config.json_ configuration file
 keywords: [config, config_schema.json, json]
-sidebar_position: 2
 ---

-# Continue Configuration

 Continue can be deeply customized.
 User-level configuration is stored and can be edited in your home directory in [`config.json`](#configjson):